GoPro Hero 9 Black review

 A GoPro redesign was inevitable at some point, so we can't be too critical about that, but one of our biggest disappointments with the Hero 9 Black is the responsiveness of its rear touchscreen.
 This 2.27-inch display is slightly bigger than the Hero 8 Black's, but it still has large, dated bezels and feels noticeably slower when responding to touches and swipes.

 It's possible this is down to a processor bottleneck, given the GP1 chip now has to drive a larger rear screen and color front display simultaneously, while recording.
-If so, we hope it can be improved with firmware updates.
-But we often found ourselves jabbing at the screen two or three times before it registered our touches, making the Hero 9 Black feel even more dated compared to today's speedy smartphones.
+Either way, GoPro has confirmed that a fix is coming in a November firmware update, but it's not ideal for a flagship model with this price tag.

+Still, GoPro has at least reintroduced the removable lens cover, which it omitted from the Hero 8 Black.
+Whether you're replacing a cracked lens or adding an ND filter, this is a useful bonus, even if it can't exactly be considered a 'new' feature.

 Features